neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/JavaScript.rst

 possible, with exceptions which make sense in the JavaScript context.

 This guideline explains mostly how we want JavaScript code to be formatted;
-and it does **not** deal with the TYPO3 Phoenix User Interface structure.
-If you want to know more about the TYPO3 Phoenix User Interface architecture, have a look into the "Phoenix User Interface Development" book.
+and it does **not** deal with the TYPO3 Neos User Interface structure.
+If you want to know more about the TYPO3 Neos User Interface architecture, have a look into the "Neos User Interface Development" book.